M. John Harrison: 1978–1985: Manchester Review, The Ice Monkey, more Viriconium

 In 1980 Harrison contributed an introduction to Michael Moorcock's early allegorical fantasy, written by Moorcock at age 18, entitled The Golden Barge and published by Savoy Books.

-Harrison's enduring fantasy sequence concerning the fictitious city of Viriconium consists of three novels and various short stories and novels written between 1971 and 1984.
-Viriconium is known as the Pastel City.
-Both universal and particular, the city has a shifting topography and history, and is sometimes known by similar names, such as "Uroconium".

-The first book, The Pastel City (1971), presents a civilization in decline where medieval social patterns clash with the advanced technology and super-scientific energy weapons that the citizens of the city know how to use but have forgotten how to engineer.
-The more complex second novel is A Storm of Wings (1982).
-It is set eighty years later than The Pastel City. and stylistically it is denser and more elaborate.
+That same year he released his second novel in the Viriconium sequence, A Storm of Wings.
+Set eighty years later than The Pastel City, stylistically it is denser and more elaborate.
 A race of intelligent insects is invading Earth as human interest in survival wanes.
-Harrison brilliantly depicts the workings of civilization on the verge of collapse and the heroic efforts of individuals to help it sustain itself a little longer.
 A third novel, entitled In Viriconium (1982) (US title: The Floating Gods), was nominated for the Guardian Fiction Prize during 1982.
 It is a moody portrait of artistic subcultures in a city beset by a mysterious plague.

 The short story "A Young Man's Journey to Viriconium" (1985, later retitled "A Young Man's Journey to London") is set in our world and concerns the idea of escape from it.

 1985–1989: Climbers

 Harrison's interest in rock climbing resulted in his semi-autobiographical novel Climbers (1989), the first novel to receive the Boardman Tasker Prize for Mountain Literature.
 Harrison also ghost-wrote the autobiography of one of Britain's best rock climbers, Ron Fawcett (Fawcett on Rock, 1987, as by Mike Harrison).
 Harrison has repeatedly affirmed in print the importance of rock climbing for his writing as an attempt to grapple with reality and its implications, which he had largely neglected while writing fantasy.
 The difference in his approach pre- and post-Climbers, can be observed in the extreme stylistic differences between the first novel of the Viriconium sequence The Pastel City and the second, A Storm of Wings.
 Around the time of writing Climbers, he declared that he had abandoned science fiction forever.

 Robert Macfarlane wrote an introduction to the 2013 reissue of Climbers.
 Writing about the book in The Guardian, he said: "...it is surely the best novel about rock-climbing ever written – though such a description drastically limits its achievement".